nouiy/aws-sdk-java/README.md

 * [Getting Help](#getting-help)

 ## Release Notes ##
-Beginning with 1.11.82 changes to the SDK are tracked in the [CHANGELOG.md][changes-file] file.
+Changes to the SDK beginning with version 1.12.1 (June 2021) are tracked in [CHANGELOG.md][changes-file].

+Changes in the _retired_ 1.11.x series of the SDK, beginning with version 1.11.82, are listed in the [CHANGELOG-1.11.x.md](./changelogs/CHANGELOG-1.11.x.md) file.

 Release notes for versions prior to 1.11.82 can still be found on the [AWS Release Notes Website][release-notes-catalog].